OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 They are partially accessible because they all come with an invisible mode that you can use.
 However, if your visitors are detected as suspicious, they will likely be stuck with endless loop puzzles to solve.

-Anything you add to your site's HTML will negatively impact your site's performance, but Turnstile's JS file seems to have the least impact compared to reCaptcha and hCaptcha.
+Anything you add to your site's HTML will negatively impact your site's performance, but Turnstile's JS file seems to have the least impact compared to reCAPTCHA and hCaptcha.

 ![Turnstile](/blog/assets/posts/spam-signups/cloudflare_turnstile.webp "Turnstile")

 ### Do you get fake signups despite reCaptcha, hCaptcha, Turnstile?

 You are not alone.
 Captchas are effective against simple bots, but advanced bots can [bypass reCaptcha](https://github.com/ultrafunkamsterdam/undetected-chromedriver).
-There are also "captcha farms" (e.g. 2Captcha) where people are paid to solve reCaptcha at low cost.
+There are also "captcha farms" (e.g. 2Captcha) where people are paid to solve reCAPTCHA at low cost.

 This is where we come in.
-Another way to protect your sign-up forms without using captcha solution is to use server-side solution [OOPSpam](https://www.oopspam.com/).
+Another way to protect your sign-up forms without using CAPTCHA solution is to use server-side solution [OOPSpam](https://www.oopspam.com/).
 To put it simply, your registration form will have no challenge, no javascript or cookies, so no accessibility issues, no slow website.

 We already have [WordPress](https://wordpress.org/plugins/oopspam-anti-spam/), [Bubble](https://bubble.io/plugin/oopspam-spam-detection-1582908608700x936823858020745200), [Make](https://www.make.com/en/integrations/oopspam-anti-spam) and [Zapier](https://zapier.com/apps/oopspam/integrations) applications, so no need to implement.
 But if you are building a custom site, use the [OOPSpam API](https://www.oopspam.com/docs/#introduction) to reject or allow new users before confirming or sending a welcome email.
 For more implementation tips, see [Building a complete contact form with PHP & HTML](https://www.oopspam.com/blog/contact-form-with-PHP).